This post may contain affiliate links. You can view our affiliate disclosure here.

-A chip shot is a shot executed off the green, typically round 5-100 feet from the hole and with a high-lofted iron or wedge.
+A chip shot is a shot executed off the green, typically round 5-100 feet from the hole and normally with a high-lofted iron or wedge.
 The backswing of a chip shot usually doesn’t go past hip level, and most chip shots have a very low and short trajectory with rollout.

 Amateurs, particularly beginners, will constantly find themselves in situations calling for a chip shot over the course of a round.
 Thus, it’s critical to develop a solid and reliable technique for them if you want to have any chance of shooting a respectable score.